eth-sri/dl2/training/README.md

 ## Training with DL2

-This directory constrains different examples of training with DL2.
+This directory constrains different examples of training neural networks with DL2 constraints.
 The dl2 library allows to express logical constraints as a loss over numerical terms.

 This loss can be used directly in training, as we do here in the semi-supervised and unsupervised experiments.
 For supervised training we use DL2 to specify constraints on the network involving the dataset.
-This allows us to find specific training examples inside and outside the training data to optimize for the constraint.
+This allows us to find specific training examples inside and outside the training data to optimize the network for the constraint.
 Please see the paper for details.

-TODO link.
-TODO details

 ### Supervised Learning
 The experiments from the paper can be run via the command line switches on `main.py`.